robjhornby/superpermutations-necklace/README.md

 Length of current incomplete superpermutation string + the number of nodes left to visit < minimum superpermutation length

-This assumes every remaining node can be visited with a weight 1 edge, which could be improved upon.
+This assumes every remaining node can be visited with a weight 1 edge, which could be improved upon by using the necklace's repeating structure - the shortest possible path to complete the path must be at least as long as the path obtained by following the edges from the start of the current path again at the end of the current path and repeating them. i.e. if you are currently at this string of edges: 00001, and you need 15 edges (say), the best you can do must be worse than 000010000100001 because all paths containing 00000 have already been ruled out by this point in the search.

 ## To do:
-* Switch to iterative algorithm to avoid recursion depth limitations
+- [x] Switch to iterative algorithm to avoid recursion depth limitations
-* Improve pruning conditions to prune branches earlier
+- [x] Try 7 objects
-* Try 7 objects
+- [ ] Check new pruning method is doing what I expect